Okunade Sijuwade: Education

+Business career

+He worked for three years in his father's business, then for two years with the Nigerian Tribune, first as a reporter then a sales executive before going to university.
+By the age of 30 he was a manager in A.G Leventis, a Greek-Nigerian conglomerate.
+In 1963 he became Sales Director of the state-owned National Motors in Lagos.

+After spotting a business opportunity during a 1964 visit to the Soviet Union, he formed WAATECO a company to distribute Soviet-built vehicles and equipment in Nigeria, which became the nucleus of a widespread business empire.
+He also invested in real estate in his hometown of Ile Ife.
+By the time Sijuwade was crowned Ooni in 1980 he had become a wealthy man.

+Shortly after becoming the 50th Ooni of Ife, Oba Okunade Sijuwade founded Sijuwade Group, which he was the chairman of.
+The conglomerate operates in several sectors including oil and gas, infrastructure, real estate, industrials, and hospitality.
+The company holds partnerships with several multinational companies such as Centrica, Equinor (formerly Statoil), CCC, Eser and RCC (Reynolds Construction Company) and has executed over $2 billion worth of contracts and projects in Nigeria.

+In 2016, Oba Okunade Sijuwade was named in the Panama Papers.

 Supremacy disputes

 When Sijuwade became Ooni of Ife in December 1980 he inherited an ongoing dispute over supremacy between the obas of Yorubaland.
 In 1967 a crisis had been resolved when Chief Obafemi Awolowo was chosen as the leader of the Yoruba.

 In 1976 the Governor of Oyo State, General David Jemibewon, had decreed that the Ooni of Ife would be the permanent chairman of the State Council of Obas and Chiefs.

 Other Obas led by the Alaafin of Oyo, Oba Lamidi Adeyemi said the position should rotate.
 The dispute calmed down when Osun State was carved out of Oyo State in August 1991, but ill will persisted.
 In January 2009 Sijuwade was quoted as saying that Oba Adeyemi was ruling a dead empire (the Oyo Empire, which collapsed in 1793).
 Adeyemi responded by citing "absurdities" in Sijuwade's statements and saying the Ooni "is not in tune with his own history".
 Adeyemi, Permanent Chairman of the Oyo State Council of Obas and Chiefs, was conspicuously absent from a meeting of Yoruba leaders in April 2010.

 Towards the end of 2009 a more local dispute between the Ooni, the Awujale of Ijebuland and the Alake of Egbaland was finally resolved.
 Sijuwade traced the dispute back to a falling out between Obafemi Awolowo and Ladoke Akintola during the Nigerian First Republic, which had led to a division between the traditional rulers.
 He noted that the traditional rulers were an important unifying force in the country during the illness of President Umaru Yar'Adua.